cmohl2013/omero-arc/README.md

 # OMERO-ARC

-A plugin of [omero-cli-transfer](https://github.com/ome/omero-cli-transfer) to export Imaging Projects from the OMERO database to ARC repositories.
+A plugin for [omero-cli-transfer](https://github.com/ome/omero-cli-transfer) to export imaging projects from the OMERO database to ARC repositories.

 ## Usage

 Once installed, your can "pack" omero projects to ARC repositories.

-If the ARC repo already exists, the OMERO project is added as a new study and connected assays.
-If the ARC repo does not exist, a new ARC repo is created.
+If the ARC repository already exists, the OMERO project is added as a new study and connected assays.
+If the ARC repo does not exist, a new ARC repository is created.

 Examples:
 ```